-Many of us - people involved with information technology - heard about MD5, SHA1, SHA2 and other hash functions, specially if you work with information security.
-The main idea behind hash functions is to generate a fixed output from a given input.
-It's sort of generating a 'signature' of this input.
+Many of us - people involved with information technology - have heard about MD5, SHA1, SHA2, and other hash functions, especially if you work in information security.
+The main idea behind hash functions is to generate a fixed output from a given input, kind of like generating a 'signature' of that input.

-When it comes to web development for example, it's common to encounter a scenario where you need to compare if 2 files have the same content.
+When it comes to web development, for example, it's common to encounter scenarios where you need to compare if two files have the same content.
 Let's call them File1 and File2.
-Also suppose that you have to compare those files frequently.
+Suppose you have to frequently compare these files.

-Without hash functions you probably would need to read all content from File1 and all content from File2 to compare if they match.
+Without hash functions, you would likely need to read the entire content of File1 and File2 to compare if they match.
 But what if you could generate a 'signature' for each file using a hash function and then only compare the signatures?
-That would be a lot faster.
+That would be much faster.

-The reason is the hash function output - also called digest - have a fixed length and is way smaller in size when compared to a file like in our example.
+The reason is that the output of the hash function, also known as the digest, has a fixed length and is significantly smaller in size compared to a file, as shown in our example.
 Here's an example of a digest using a hash function named MD5: 8d92b359921d5716e3856d6a666e19dd.

 # Generating the MD5 digest of all ".png" files # In my current directory using "md5sum" $ md5sum *.png 036f00f5694e9f10919436c49f610f4b file1.png d10120ff9e8205a4f7af8f3c7ba721b3 file2.png

-The problem is that MD5 - and now SHA1 - has been demoted from being a cryptographic hash function to a non-cryptographic hash function now.
+The problem is that MD5 - and now SHA1 - have been demoted from being cryptographic hash functions to non-cryptographic hash functions.

 Do you know the difference?

-We're used to just call MD5, SHA1, SHA2 and others simply as 'hash functions' and that's it.
-However cryptographic hash functions are a special class among hash functions that aim to provide certain security guarantees that non-cryptographic hash functions don't.
-For example, when obtaining a device fingerprinting, you should use a cryptographic hash function to have more guarantees of its output uniqueness.
+We're used to simply calling MD5, SHA1, SHA2, and others as 'hash functions,' but cryptographic hash functions are a special class among hash functions that aim to provide certain security guarantees that non-cryptographic hash functions do not.
+For example, when obtaining a device fingerprint, you should use a cryptographic hash function to have more guarantees of its output uniqueness.

 The ideal cryptographic hash function has six main properties: